energy-data/market-opportunities-data/README.md

 - `value.property`: Property name on vector tile layer.
 Required if `value.type` is 'range' or 'categorical'.
 String
 - `value.stops`: Array of range breakpoints in the data.
 Used for creating the map layer color scheme and slider scales.
 Required if `value.type` is 'range'
 - `value.format`: Optional string providing additional formatting options.
 Only current option is `percentage`
+- `countries`: Optional array to restrict data layer to loading in certain countries.
+All countries will attempt to load this layer if this property is not provided.
+Countries must be provided as lowercase, three character iso codes.

 Example: